Everest, Harvey Pettit | 1964

 “He takes the hours of each day, adds a spark of leadership compounded from knowledge, foresight, moral judgment and humility and serves the growth of his community and his fellows.
 The pattern of his work and personal commitment have sparked vital causes for years.” - The Daily Oklahoman

 Harvey Pettit Everest was born in Kansas and moved with his family to Oklahoma City in 1899.
 His early school days were spent at Irving and Lincoln grade schools, and after graduating from Central High School in 1913, he entered the University of Oklahoma in Norman.
 That education was cut short due to the great success of his company, Mid-Continent News Company.
 He retired and sold that business to his son in 1955 to begin a career in banking and was named president of Liberty National Bank and Trust Company.
 Mr. Everest’s community service work began in 1923 for the Community Chest, the forerunner of today’s United Way.
 He later launched the Sunbeam Home and Family Service, a home for children, and formed Goodwill of Oklahoma.
-He was chairman of the board of Phillips University in Enid in 1928, and was one of the founders, and later chairman, of the Oklahoma Medical Research Foundation.
+He was chairman of the board of Phillips University (now Northern Oklahoma College) in Enid in 1928, and was one of the founders, and later chairman, of the Oklahoma Medical Research Foundation.
 Everest held more than 120 positions with different organizations during his sixty years of civic and church involvement.
 In the 1940s Mr. Everest was instrumental in forming the first Council in Oklahoma of the National Conference of Christians and Jews and was a lifelong member of the First Christian Church, founded by his uncle in 1879.